by Albert Camus

 - He borrows a black tie and arm band from his friend Emmanuel, whose uncle died a few months back.

-- Finally, he runs to catch the bus to take him to the funeral 50 miles away.
+- Finally, he runs to catch the bus to take him to the funeral fifty miles away.

 - It is summer, and very hot.
-A-ha!
-Within two pages of the start we’ve already got mention of weather.
-Keep an eye out for more of these; it’ll be important, we promise.
+Check it out: within two pages of the start we've already got mention of weather.
+Keep an eye out for more of these; it'll be important.

 - He walks the 1.2 miles to the home from the bus stop.